 Card requests submitted before May 1st every year will be added to the set before the awards deadline.
 Cards submitted during May will be added after the awards deadline.

-To request an addition to a player set, please login to My Set Registry and view the set in My Sets.
-There you will find a link called "Report a cert that should match this composite."
+To request an addition to a player set, please sign in and view the set in My Sets.
+There you will find a link called "Report a cert that should match this checklist."
 From this link you can make your request.